 Planetary Health Film Prize

-The £10,000 Planetary Health Film Prize is currently supported through a new two-year partnership with the Planetary Health Alliance.
+The £10,000 Planetary Health Film Prize is currently supported through a two-year partnership with the Planetary Health Alliance.

 Scope of prize